Metal Gear Solid 3: Snake Eater: Awards

 Since its release in 2004, the game has received numerous awards.
 Notable ones include Best Overall Action Game, Best Overall Story and Best PS2 Use of Sound at IGNs Best of 2004 awards, and Best Story, Best Sound Effects and Best New Character at GameSpots Game of the Year 2004 awards.
-It was a runner-up in GameSpot's Best Action Adventure Game, Best Graphics, Artistic and Best Original Music categories.
+It was a runner-up in GameSpots Best Action Adventure Game, Best Graphics, Artistic and Best Original Music categories.

 At the 9th CESA Game Awards, the game was one of the recipients of the Award for Excellence.
 Snake Eaters theme song won the Best Original Vocal Song - Pop award from the Game Audio Network Guild Awards at the Game Developers Conference in August 2005, while the game itself won the award for Best PS2 Game at 2005's Game Convention in Germany.
 At the 8th Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards), Metal Gear Solid 3: Snake Eater was nominated for "Console Action/Adventure Game of the Year" and "Outstanding Achievement in Character Performance - Male" for David Hayter's vocal performance as Naked Snake.